Now and next

 The development will also provide much-needed outpatient clinical space, completing the translational research circle from pure research to practical patient treatment.

-Construction will begin in 2015 and is due to be completed in 2018.
+Construction began in 2015 and is due to be completed in 2018.

 Phase 4 – Design consultation for a new clinical building on Great Ormond Street